 Before you undergo any dental emergency, it's important to inform yourself about your oral health.
 Educate yourself about tooth decay, gum disease, cavities, oral surgery, and root canals so that you'll be aware when an emergency occurs.

 As with any dental emergency, you should be aware of your rights as a patient, including your rights to privacy and confidentiality.
-There are certain steps that you can take to protect your right to privacy, which includes consulting with your dentist beforehand to find out your dental history.
+You can take certain steps to protect your right to privacy, including consulting with your dentist beforehand to find out your dental history.

 Many oral health care providers offer emergency services.
 For example, a dental hygienist might provide temporary pain relief for minor dental emergencies, such as chipped teeth or cracked/scratched teeth, to give a patient the option to continue with their normal oral care.